What's New?

 Please inform us ASAP.
 Thanks

-Finally there is an addition to the History Section, in the form of a potted 55 Squadron history typed up by member Mark Batin and his wife Amanda, while at RAF Marham in 1986, which is a compilation of useful information gleaned from various sources.
+Addition to the History Section, in the form of a potted 55 Squadron history typed up by member Mark Batin and his wife Amanda, while at RAF Marham in 1986, which is a compilation of useful information gleaned from various sources.

 We have been permitted to reproduce an article written in French be M.Danner for the Saverne History Society concerning the raid in which Observer J R Fox was killed and including photos after the event.
 He researched the raid and his findings are borne out by the ORB.
 This article is in the Faces and Queries section immediately after his original query.